federico-fogolari/pdb2trent/README.md

 The program computes the rotational-translational entropy of one molecule with respect to the other.
 The input is a PDB with multiple models for the molecular complex.
-First a superposition is performed to put the complex in a common frame where the first molecule is superposed on the first reference frame, using the atoms specified on the command-line.
+First a superposition is performed to put the complex in a common frame, in other words the global rotation and translation of the complex is removed.
+The first molecule (i.e. specific atoms of the first molecule) is superposed on the first reference frame, using the atoms specified on the command-line.
-Then rotation-translation distances based on the superposition of the atoms specified on the command-line, and finally the entropy is computed using the nearest-neighbor method.
+Then rotation-translation distances based on the superposition of the second molecule atoms specified on the command-line, and finally the entropy is computed using the nearest-neighbor method.

 The theory and details of the method are reported in:

 F. Fogolari, C. J. Dongmo Foumthuim, S. Fortuna, M. A. Soler, A. Corazza, G. Esposito